In the skies above London

 May 17 in Norway is somewhat like our Fourth of July, minus the fireworks.
 I said, “Happy Constitution Day!” to the server.

 I walked up Karl Johans Gate, Oslo’s main street that runs from the train station to the Royal Palace.
-Along the way, marching bands were entertaining the crowd.
+Along the way, marching bands entertained the crowd.
 Young folk dancers took turns spinning and leaping high in the air to kick a hat from the top of a pole.

 Two horses pulled a wagon loaded with birch branches up the street.
 In Scandinavia, birch symbolizes adaptability, as it can survive harsh conditions.